 The staff at Newchurch Community are continually updating their training through different courses, staff meetings, bespoke training, workshops etc. to ensure that staff are proficient in all relevant knowledge and skills.
-Newchurch Primary is proud to have achieved the British Dyslexia Association's 'Dyslexia Friendly quality mark', which recognises the expertise of staff at supporting pupils with specific learning difficulties such as dyslexia.

 How will my child be included in activities outside of the classroom?